Smartling/SmartlingHelp/_articles/connectors/aem-classic/aem-classic-connector---version-history.md

 * Add ability to handle context requests in parallel, which improves performance of context loading
 * Implemented common-purpose workflow step that may be embedded in existing workflows
 * Implemented property "locking" feature.
-Properties edited in the target page can now be "locked" and not overwritten on subsequent translations of the source page&nbsp;
+Properties edited in the target page can now be "locked" and not overwritten on subsequent translations of the source page

 ### Bug Fixes:

 * Added reconnect in case of authentication error
 * Fixed issue with incorrect encoding in context
-* Fixed issue with replacing content that contains :&nbsp;symbol, so now path that contains :symbol is matched and replaced against rules
+* Fixed issue with replacing content that contains `:` symbol, so now path that contains `:` symbol is matched and replaced against rules

-## &nbsp;

 ## Version 3.8.0 - 1/23/2017

+### Features:

 * Reworked functionality of internal URL rewriter.
 It now combines features of rewriting node paths in reference properties and in text.
 A property must contain only path to a node or a path should be in quotes if property contains text
 * Removed backward compatibility in Smartling Workflow and introduced the new required parameter, an array of locales.
 Example of 3.8+

-## &nbsp;

 ## Version 3.7.2 - 11/01/2017